Dr. Bryan J. Michelow, MD, FACS

 While the majority of products will work well, consider the following when making your selection:

-1) Sunblock versus Sunscreen
+1) Sunblock versus Sunscreen:

 Both will protect you from the sun, but their mechanisms of action differ.